lawrencecandilas/jockeycall/README.md

 If you want something running for days or weeks (haven't tested years yet) unattended, and are willing to put in the work to create schedules, then `jockeycall` is here for you.

 ## How does `jockeycall` work?

+A bit more details on the two methods `jockeycall` works to play a track:

+* Integration with ezstream - `jockeycall` will integrate with ezstream's "program" method, and through this can stream to an existing Icecast network streaming setup.

+* Custom integration - `jockeycall` may be set to call any command when it wants to play a file - allowing you to play tracks using any method that's callable through the command line.
+This method is the one to use if you want to hear the audio out of that system's speaker.

 ### Preparation - Defining Your Schedule And Shows